Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 10.1 Supplies to schools and other educational institutions

-Supplies of fuel and power to educational institutions are taxed at the reduced rate if the institution has charitable status and is receiving the supply for non-business use (see paragraph 3.3).
+Supplies of fuel and power to educational institutions are taxed at the reduced rate if the institution has charitable status and is receiving the supply for non-business use (read paragraph 3.3).

-You can find further information about the business status of educational institutions in VAT Notice 701/30: education and vocational training.
+You can find further information about the business status of educational institutions in Education and vocational training (VAT Notice 701/30).

 10.2 Supplies by wholesalers to retailers